cabinetofcuriosity/cabinetofcuriosity_site/_posts/2019-04-22-interview_deb.md

 Other skills that come to my mind because I work with the collections community, directly relevant to them are their need to understand: relational databases; managing their expectation for how those databases behave.
 They should also, knowing the relevant data standards so that when they’re developing policies, that they’re sharing those with people who are bringing in new data.
 That the data comes in already mapped to relevant standards.
 Knowing this type of information and having this literacy also fosters the communications between IT staff and non-IT staff.

-Ciera: 	In your opinion, what are some of the biggest challenges that face the biodiversity data community at this time?
+**CM**: In your opinion, what are some of the biggest challenges that face the biodiversity data community at this time?

 **DP**:	So the biggest challenge I think is human shortage of folks with the needed skills and literacy.
 And the ones we do have keep getting asked to the table over and these people are over-asked because there just aren’t any more, and they are overwhelmed.
 This is in Europe as well too; this is not just here.